mstksg/phys108L/src/lab08.md

 1. Are the resulting combinations *also* ohmic?
 2. If so, can we infer the final resistance from the resistances of the individual components?
+3. How does the resistance of the individual parts affect the flow through them in the combined component?

 The materials will be the same as for the previous lab, except now you will be using two *identical* straws.